spinnaker/spinnaker.io/content/en/docs/setup/other_config/features/notifications/index.md

   enabled: true
 ```

-Spinnaker supports sending CDEvents to [Message Broker](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBroker.html)
+Spinnaker supports sending CDEvents to a [Message Broker](https://www.enterpriseintegrationpatterns.com/patterns/messaging/MessageBroker.html).
+The Message Broker is defined in the notification trigger itself.

+For example, [Knative Eventing](https://knative.dev/docs/getting-started/) can be configured as a Message Broker to receive CDEvents.

 When configuring a CDEvents notification, In the Edit Notification window, specify CDEvents in the Notify via field and enter the full Message Broker URL in the `Events Broker URL` text box.

 To send a specific type of CDEvents, enter the CDEvents Type in the `CDEvents Type` text box.
 Different types of CDEvents can be found in the [CDEvents Specification](https://github.com/cdevents/spec).

 ![](cdevents.png)

+Note: Currently Spinnaker supports sending [Continuous Delivery Core Events](https://cdevents.dev/docs/core/)

 ## Using notifications